Valoris-0/CiviliansMod-1.21.1/README.md

 - If they are hurt they will also say some different dialogues
 - Customizable to fit your theme
 - You can also attach a lead to them to pull the entity around if you have a specific place you want them at!
+- Stay in place
+- Have them follow you around!

 <br style="page-break-before: always">